 We pitched our tent and sat by the food storage area to eat lunch.
 We were joined by a pair of whisky jacks within seconds, but they got nothing from us, as we had nothing to give.
 We put our stove and dinner ingredients into our day-packs and stowed the rest of our food.
 Suitably refuelled we headed out for a new destination: Empetrum Ridge.
 I’d done a little bit of reading and it sounded like a rarely-visited part of the park, yet was easy to get to.

-We left the trees behind as we gained the flat ground this side of Helm Pass.
+We left the trees behind as we gained the flat ground near Cinder Cone.
 To the north we could see Whistler Mountain, while Black Tusk was getting closer.
 Our next decision was to work out where to cross Helm Creek.
-There’s no bridge and no established trail, it’s all a matter of picking your own route.
+There was no bridge and no established trail, it was a matter of picking our own route.
 As the ground levelled off, we struck off to our right towards the creek.
 Finding a good place to cross wasn’t easy and in the end we found the shallowest part where the bed was soft, small gravel, took off our boots and socks and waded through mid-calf deep water to the left bank.
 Boy that water was COLD!
 My toes were numb after the 30-second crossing.
-I stood on my fleece and rubbed by feet to dry them.
+I stood on my fleece and rubbed my feet to dry them.
 Putting socks and boots back on was luxurious and my feet were soon warm again.

 We could see the south slope of Empetrum Ridge and eyed up a more-or-less direct line to it.
 Within a few metres we were stopped in our tracks by the most abundant flower meadows we have ever seen.
 Not only was there a fantastic range of colours, they were jam-packed together and were growing up to waist high!
 Chalk up another one of those jaw-dropping moments we’ve experienced in the mountains.

 We reached the first bump on the ridge, descended into a small dip before climbing to a larger bump.
 This felt like the summit, though looking around we realized that the summit cairn was probably another 10 minutes further.
 However, the weather in the Cheakamus Valley (which was heading our way) looked bad, so we stopped here for a snack and to take a group photo.
 It would have been nice to reach the actual summit of Empetrum Ridge, but I suspect the view would not have been significantly better than from our current spot.
-Over the Helm Creek valley was the Helm Glacier, much diminished from the 1970s.
-The clouds covered the top of Castle Towers, but we could still see the massive glaciers on the northern faces of that peak.
+Over the Helm Creek valley was the Helm Glacier, much diminished from the 1970s when guide books wrote of visiting its ice caves.
+Clouds covered the top of Castle Towers, but we could still see the massive glaciers on the northern faces of that peak.

 After a 20-minute break we began re-tracing our steps back down.
 We made rapid progress and before too long found ourselves back among the marmots.
 A pair caught our eye after one of them whistled, and we swiftly changed to the long telephoto lens.
 I snapped away while advancing cautiously.
 To our surprise, they didn’t move, and we managed to get within 10 m or so before they dove into their burrow.
-Back at the resplendent meadows, we picked our way carefully back through the flowers unable to resist taking more photos, especially as we found flowers we hadn’t spotted on the way up (Silky Phacelia for one).
+Back at the resplendent meadows, we picked our way carefully back through the flowers unable to resist taking more photos, especially as we found flowers we hadn’t spotted on the way up (silky phacelia, or sky pilot, for one).

 We laid there in comfort as the rain came in again, before drifting off to sleep to the sound of the rain drumming on the tent.